parmeet1402/natours-project/README.md

     This will allow the users to change the font-size manually.
 1. __Reset the after and before sudo elements[All*] too__
     Along with the universal selector, also use before and after selectors to reset the margin and padding of the sudo elements as well.
+1. __Partial Files and Imports__
+    Partial files must start with an underscore and these files could be then later imported using @import.
 ----
 # SASS/SCSS Notes